maxhbr/LDBcollector/README.md

 Project providing insights on the {metæffekt} license database covering

-* 2920 modeled license terms,
+* 2927 modeled license terms,
-* 209 exceptions,
+* 211 exceptions,
 * 14 modifiers
 * 2 restrictions
 * 307 specific and commonly used license expressions, and
 * 61 consolidated markers

-as of 03th January 2026.
+as of 15th January 2026.

-A total of 3129 differentiated terms and exceptions!
+A total of 3154 differentiated terms, modifiers, restrictions and exceptions!

 The following links provide letter-specific overviews on the license information: